vnphanquang/static-tree/CONTRIBUTING.md

 ### Typical Workflow

-Refer to [package.json] for all available scripts
+Refer to `package.json` in each app/package for all available scripts.

 - Install packages